NickDJM/accessible-menu/docs/classes/disclosureMenu.md

 | _Up Arrow_ or _Left Arrow_ (Optional) | <ul><li>If focus is on a button, and it is not the first button, moves focus to the previous button.</li><li>If focus is on a link, and it is not the first link, moves focus to the previous link.</li></ul> |
 | _Home_ (Optional) | <ul><li>If focus is on a button, and it is not the first button, moves focus to the first button.</li><li>If focus is on a link, and it is not the first link, moves focus to the first link.</li></ul> |
 | _End_ (Optional) | <ul><li>If focus is on a button, and it is not the last button, moves focus to the last button.</li><li>If focus is on a link, and it is not the last link, moves focus to the last link.</li></ul> |

-### focusNextChild
-Focus the menu's next child.

-Unlike BaseMenu, if the currently focussed child in the menu is the last child this method will do nothing.

-### focusPreviousChild
-Focus the menu's last child.

-Unlike BaseMenu, if the currently focussed child in the menu is the first child  this method will do nothing.